 However, the cankers also spread lengthways along the stem.
 The infected stem will often bend towards the side that is cankered.

-Q What symptoms point to canker infection?
+Q What symptoms point to bacterial canker infection?

 A Look for cankers if any of the following occur: